 Divided into 4-week block rotations.
 These include ICU, night intern, and the following surgical services: Acute Care Surgery, Colorectal, Cardiac, Thoracic-Foregut, Vascular, Transplant, Plastics and Reconstructive, Minimally Invasive, Orthopedics, and Hepatobiliary.

-Divided into 4-week block rotations.
+Divided into 5-6-week block rotations.
 These include ICU, Pediatric Surgery at Children’s Hospital of Los Angeles, Burns, Minimally Invasive, Vascular, Hepatobiliary, and Acute Care Surgery.

-Divided into 4-8 week block rotations.
-These include Surgical Oncology, Hepatobiliary/Transplant, Acute Care Surgery, Vascular, and General Surgery at Kaiser Permanente.
+Divided into 5-6 week block rotations.
+These include Surgical Oncology, Hepatobiliary/Transplant, Acute Care Surgery, Vascular, and General Surgery at Kaiser Permanente, and night senior.

-Divided into 6-8 week block rotations.
-These include Acute Care Surgery, Thoracic-Foregut, Colorectal, Surgical Oncology, General Surgery at Kaiser Permanente and Good Samaritan Hospital, and night senior.
+Divided into 5-6 week block rotations.
+These include Acute Care Surgery, Thoracic-Foregut, Colorectal, Surgical Oncology, General Surgery at Kaiser Permanente, and night senior.

 LAC+USC Medical Center